-So you finally decided to buy a house in the Netherlands instead of renting!
+So you finally decided to buy a house in the Netherlands instead of renting.
 Great!
 Congrats to you, that’s a very grown-up move indeed.
 Now simply make a bid on that house, get it accepted, and walk to the bank with a few hundred thousand euros in cash to buy your house in the Netherlands.

-#1 Who can get a mortgage in the Netherlands?
+1. Who can get a mortgage in the Netherlands?

 Getting a mortgage in the Netherlands: criteria and factors

 Obviously, for a Dutch person, this is all easy-peasy.
-If you come from the EU or EEA then you still need the registration and BSN, but otherwise, there are no additional requirements.
-And don’t worry, if you’re not from the EU it’s still very possible to get a mortgage in the Netherlands!
+If you come from the EU or EEA then you still need the registration and a BSN, but otherwise, there are no additional requirements.
+But don’t worry, if you’re not from the EU it’s still very possible to get a mortgage in the Netherlands!

-“You have to take into account that there is a smaller pond of money lenders for us, mortgage lenders, to fish in if you’re an expat trying to get a mortgage in the Netherlands.
+We checked in with Melissa Zahaf from Expat Mortgage Platform to get the expert view: “You have to take into account that there is a smaller pond of money lenders for us — mortgage lenders — to fish in if you’re an expat trying to get a mortgage in the Netherlands.

 If you have only lived and worked in the Netherlands for a few months, it is already possible to apply for a mortgage and we can already compare a few lenders.
 If you have lived and worked in the Netherlands for a number of years, then the pond with money providers is already a lot bigger!”